Broadband speed test

 It’s a good idea to check your internet speed regularly to make sure you’re getting the internet speeds you’ve been promised from your current provider.

 If you run an internet speed test regularly, you’ll also be able to see how your speeds and internet usage change over time, to make sure you’re on a deal that works for you and your family.
-And because broadband speed is getting faster year on year, thanks to network upgrades, it’s also helpful to see if you’re still getting the fastest internet speeds for your money.

-Our broadband speed checker is:
+Our broadband speed test is:

 Accurate